yvo-niedrich/codecity-visualizer/README.md

 Available in ES2015-CommonJS _(supports TypeScript Typehints)_.

 ## Polyfills
-This plugin uses the ES2015-Syntax, but still requires polyfills, depending on the interpreter.
-For minimal (with IE11 / Node v3) polyfilling use `core-js`:
+This plugin is deployed in the ES2015-Syntax, but still requires polyfills, depending on your interpreter.
+For minimal polyfilling (tested with IE11 / Node v3) use `core-js`:
  * core-js/fn/set
- * core-js/fn/array/index-of.js
+ * core-js/fn/array/index-of
- * core-js/fn/array/is-array.js
+ * core-js/fn/array/is-array
- * core-js/fn/object/get-own-property-descriptor.js
+ * core-js/fn/object/get-own-property-descriptor
- * core-js/fn/object/get-own-property-descriptors.js
+ * core-js/fn/object/get-own-property-descriptors
- * core-js/fn/object/get-own-property-names.js
+ * core-js/fn/object/get-own-property-names
- * core-js/fn/object/get-own-property-symbols.js
+ * core-js/fn/object/get-own-property-symbols

 ## Demo
 To see this library in action check out the SonarQube-Plugin [Softvis3D][softvis3d].<br /> _(Also available at the "SonarQube Update Center")_